taskett/taskett/_posts/2019-11-28-year_review.md

 I’ve known for a few years that I’ve had this, and I’ve done some personal work on it, but I didn’t know how deeply it affected every area of my life until my breakup in June.
 While it really sucked, it was a big wakeup call for me, and I started regularly seeing a therapist.

 Last month, I also started attending regular group meetings for codependency.
 There’s something about attending a 12-step meeting that scared the hell out of me.
-I thought only severely broken people did that sort of thing, and if I went, it was a public admission of, ‘Hi, I’m broken!’
+I thought only severely broken people did that sort of thing, and if I went, it was a public admission of, ‘Hi, I’m irreparably not good enough for life!’
 My first meeting, I was shaking and trying not to cry.
 It took all my willpower to return a second week, where there was a new guy attending his first meeting.
 Guess what?
 He was shaking and trying not to cry, just like me the week before.

 But going to the meetings every week has been SO freaking good for me.
 And the thing is, I’m not even convinced that it’s the actual content of the meetings that help so much.
 It’s the fact that, no matter what else is going on in my life, no matter how busy I am, no matter how I feel, I make my mental health my #1 priority and I demonstrate that every Tuesday at 7pm, rain or shine.